bilsiq/comp723-text-mining/report.md

 The data was provided to us by Auckland University of technology.
 The data is already separated into ham or spam folder respectfully.
+Here is a break down for one of the folder, all folders are identical in their structure.
- There are 5975 number of total email.
+There are almost 5900 number of total email in each enron1 folder.
- Number of ham emails are 3672 and the number of spam emails are 1500. the ratio of ham emails to spam emails is 1:3 (spam:ham).
+Number of ham emails are 3672 and the number of spam emails are 1500.
+The ratio of ham emails to spam emails is 1:3 (spam:ham).
 The first ham email dates back to 10-12-1999, last ham email dates back to 11-01-2002.
 The first spam email dates back to 18-12-2003, last spam email dates back to 06-09-2005.

 ## Data preparation: